DataONEorg/Education/_lessons/CONTRIBUTING.md

 # Guidelines for contributors and content editors

+This document details our recommended processes to [update current content](#update), [suggest changes to content](#suggest), and [fork content for your own use](#fork), as well as an introduction to [how the content is organized](#structure) and the [tools we use to display content](#tools).

 Thank you for your interest in contributing to these educational materials.
-This document provides advice for [updating current content](#update), [suggesting changes to content](#suggest), and [forking content for your own use](#fork), as well as an introduction to [how the content is organized](#structure) and the [tools we use to display content](#tools) .

 This repository was developed by the DataONE Community Engagement and Outreach Working Group and continues to be maintained by members of this team.

 ---

 ## Update current content <a id="update"></a>
 Want to update a link or method?
 See a spelling error?
 Changes can be easily proposed by opening the [GitHub Education page](http://github.com/DataONEorg/Education) and editing content directly.
 For help, try this brief [GitHub tutorial](https://guides.github.com/activities/forking/) on forking and editing content.

-### Editing content
+### Edit content

 1. Create a fork of the repository into your github account.
 2. Modify the files that you want to change ([See "Structure" below for tips on making changes](#structure)).